Olive Borden

-Olive Mary Borden (July 14, 1906 – October 1, 1947) was an American film and stage actress who began her career during the silent film era.
+Olive Mary Borden (July 14, 1907 – October 1, 1947) was an American film and stage actress who began her career during the silent film era.
 She was nicknamed "the Joy Girl", after playing the lead in the 1927 film of that same title.
 Borden was known for her jet-black hair and stunning overall beauty.

 At the peak of her career in the mid-1920s, Borden was earning $1,500 a week.
 In 1927, she walked out on her contract with Fox after refusing to take a pay cut.
 By 1929, her career began to wane due to her rumored reputation for being temperamental and her difficulty transitioning to sound films.
 She made her last film, Chloe, Love Is Calling You, in 1934 and moved on to stage work for a time.
 By the late 1930s, she had declared bankruptcy and stopped acting.
 During World War II, she joined the Women's Army Corps.
 She was later honorably discharged with distinction after sustaining a foot injury during service.
 Borden attempted a comeback in films, however, she was hindered by her alcoholism and health problems.

-In 1945, she began working at the Sunshine Mission, a home for impoverished women located in the skidrow section of Los Angeles.
-She died there in October 1947 of a stomach ailment and pneumonia at the age of 41.
+In 1945, she began working at the Sunshine Mission, a home for impoverished women located in a formerly skidrow section of Los Angeles.
+She died there in October 1947 of a stomach ailment and pneumonia at the age of 40.

 Early life

 Borden was born in Richmond, Virginia on July 14, 1906.
-It was often erroneously reported that Sybil Tinkle was Borden's real name until the 1990s, when it was discovered that another woman had been confused with Borden.
+It was often erroneously reported that Sybil Tinkle was Borden's real name, until the 1990s when it was discovered that another woman had been confused with Borden.
 In a 1910 census report, her name is listed as Borden.
 Her father Harry Robinson Borden (1880–1907) died when she was a baby and she was raised by her mother Cecelia "Sibbie" Shields (1884–1959) in Norfolk, Virginia, and Baltimore, Maryland, where she attended Catholic boarding schools.
 Through her father, she was a fourth cousin of Lizzie Borden.
-As a teenager, she persuaded her mother to take her to Hollywood to pursue a career in show business.
-To support themselves they opened a candy store and Olive worked as a telephone operator.